-Hoima, September 06, 2018 – Total E&P Uganda, the lead company on the Tilenga and EACOP Projects has today unveiled the first batch of welding students to be trained as part of the welders training programme launched earlier this year.
-The welders form the 1st batch of 25 out of the 200 students targeted for this initiative.
+Hoima, 6 September 2018 – Total E&P Uganda, the lead company on the Tilenga and EACOP projects, has today unveiled the first batch of welding students to be trained as part of the welders training programme launched earlier this year.
+The welders form the first batch of 25 out of the 200 students targeted for this initiative.
 The shortlisted candidates will undertake specialised training in 2G and 4G coded welding levels in line with the industry standards and requirements.

 The training comes at a time when the company is preparing for a Final Investment Decision on the Tilenga and EACOP projects which will kick start the construction phase of the projects.
 The training is therefore aimed at enhancing the employability of Ugandans from the Albertine region and East African Crude Oil Pipeline areas.

-The commencement of the training follows a transparent selection process carried out by the training consultant The Assessment and Skilling Centre (TASC) with the involvement of the local leaders from the Albertine districts and along the pipeline route in Uganda.
-So far, two training centers have been set up, one in Buliisa to cater for candidates from the Albertine districts, and the other in Lwengo district to cater for candidates from the pipeline districts.
-Each batch of 25 candidates will undergo 3 months training which will involve technical classroom training as well as practical welding.
+The commencement of the training follows a transparent selection process carried out by the training consultant at the Assessment and Skilling Centre (TASC) with the involvement of the local leaders from the Albertine districts and along the pipeline route in Uganda.
+So far, two training centres have been set up, one in Buliisa to cater to candidates from the Albertine districts, and the other in Lwengo district to cater for candidates from the pipeline districts.
+Each batch of 25 candidates will undergo three months of training which will involve technical classroom training as well as practical welding.

 “The training of the welding students comes at a crucial time in the project cycle as we prepare for the Final Investment Decision for the Tilenga and EACOP projects.
 When this decision is taken, we can all expect that activities will rapidly increase shortly thereafter as we start construction of all the project facilities such as the Central Processing Facility and the pipelines.
 The importance therefore of these welders cannot be understated.
 They are receiving training that is of international standards and this will make them employable not only in Uganda but internationally”, said Petit